 Entrusted by Metlife Foundation in 2018, the project is intended to investigate the digital gap between super platforms and low- and middle-income groups, analyze the underlying reasons and, in particular, the role and problems of the financial inclusion aggregator institutions (agents, cooperatives and rural organizations) in the process of connecting the two sides, and explore how to effectively solve the "Last Mile"problem of financial inclusion through transformation and innovation of aggregators.
 The project is divided into two phases: the first phase includes investigation, analysis and planning and design; the second phase is project implementation during which 6 selected aggregator institutions will be transformed and innovated to enhance their service capabilities.
 It is estimated that 200,000 people will benefit from the project.

 This report proposes a framework to measure financial health (FH) for a particular segment of the population in China: delivery riders, who are part of the larger segment of gig workers.
-To recap, financial health is an organizing principle that allows us to characterize financial wellbeing for an individual or household.
-This concept of FH enables us to systematically extend the conversation around financial inclusion, a conversation which primarily involves access and usage, to one that also focuses on efficacy of that access.
+To recap, financial health is an organizing principle that allows us to characterize an individual's or household's financial wellbeing.
+This concept of FH enables us to systematically extend the conversation around financial inclusion, which primarily involves access and usage, to one that also focuses on the efficacy of that access.